stoqztw/my-wallpapers-for-catppuccin/README.md

   <img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/misc/transparent.png" height="30" width="0px"/>
 </h1>

 > This is my repository where I store wallpapers for catppuccin themes.
-All wallpapers do not belong to me and were taken from various repo-histories and sites, I only chose the best in my opinion!
+All wallpapers do not belong to me and were taken from different repositories and sites, I only chose the best in my opinion!

 # Installation